Vikash88Kumar/HALO/README.md

-# JerseyIQ — Match Intelligence Console
+# HALO — Match Intelligence Console

 This is the fully wired-up version of your project: the `index.html` frontend talking to a real Flask backend (`app.py`) that runs your three